Adult care and support services

 Supported living accommodation

-Two houses (Cornwall and Dulverton) are on the Topsham Road next to (but still separate from) the main WESC Foundation campus.
+We currently operate two houses on the Topsham Road next to (but still separate from) the main WESC Foundation campus.
 Consequently they allow people living there to easily access our services, but still enjoy their independence.
 In addition, further properties are situated within the community on a newly-built housing estate just a mile from WESC Foundation.